smcdowellfactor/aoai-chatGPT-Factor/README.md

-# [Preview] Sample Chat App with AOAI
+# Sample Chat App with AOAI

 This repo contains sample code for a simple chat webapp that integrates with Azure OpenAI.
-Note: some portions of the app use preview APIs.
+It has been adapted to adhere to the branding guidelines of Factor Law.

+The original repo is https://github.com/microsoft/sample-app-aoai-chatGPT

 ## Prerequisites
 - An existing Azure OpenAI resource and model deployment of a chat model (e.g. `gpt-35-turbo-16k`, `gpt-4`)